 The possibility of severe weather could hamper WACO finish

-March 17, 2018 by Jacob Wilkins in Livewire with 0 comments
+March 17, 2018 by Jacob Wilkins in Livewire, News with 0 comments

 A chance of storms may put a damper on the fast few cards of the Waco Annual Charity Open.
 I previously mentioned a chance of storms in the audio forecast on The Upshot and in the WACO preview article.
 The signal for storms remains persistent today, the last day of the event.

 Around 4:00 p.m. central time storms should begin to form to the west of Waco, Texas.
 Storms will quickly form in a small cluster and move to the east.
 It appears the best chance of storms in Waco will be after 5:00 p.m.
 The average finish time for the last Open card has been roughly 6:30 p.m., which could create an issue with lightning delays.